-(not maximized but costs are at least covered by revenues).
+Amounts are calculated for these management relations when MAGIS is run in either simulation mode (managers choose the location and timing of activities) or optimization mode (the solution process chooses the timing and location of activities based on the stated objectives).
+In most planning situations the analyst is usually interested in minimizing some risk index that has an adverse effect on resources subject to a set of constraining management relations while attaining a reasonable net revenue (not maximized but costs are at least covered by revenues).
 The solution yields outputs in the form of stand acres that are multiplied by their corresponding risk index and summed over all stands.
-In this manner a number of alternative planning scenarios, each consisting of a series of treatments applied over time and space, can be compared (on the basis of certain criteria) to identify those alternatives that reduce or eliminate the risk.
+In this manner a number of alternative planning scenarios, each consisting of a series of treatments applied over time and space, can be compared (based on certain criteria) to identify those alternatives that reduce or eliminate the risk.
 The schedule of activities proposed by MAGIS is imported into SIMPPLLE where additional simulations are run to evaluate the changes in location and extent of disturbances associated with these activities.